Any thought on the use and safety of stable value funds in a 401(k)?

 Avoid Market-Timing the Bond Market and Interest Rates

-When investing, remember one of the tried-and-true tenets of success: stay the course.
+When investing, r>Avoid Market-Timing the Bond Market and Interest Ratese course.
 This means not reacting to the latest market movements, interest rates, global events, or anything else.
 Generally, only a change in your life circumstances (approaching retirement, etc.) warrants changing your investment portfolio.

 You might be considering stable value funds because of recent losses to bonds (and bond funds)—from increasing interest rates.
 Yet, that’s a reactionary market-timing move: moving to shorter-term bonds after rates have increased.
 As long-term investors, we generally want to avoid market timing.